What should I know about Medicare eligibility?

 - Medicare Advantage plans

-If you chose one of these plans, be sure to enroll about two months before you retire.
-Remember, processing your application can actually take up to six weeks—and you don’t want to have a gap in your health coverage.
+If you’re interested in exploring and enrolling in one of these plans, DO be sure to start early.
+And be ready to enroll in the plan you choose about two months before you retire.
+Remember, processing your application can actually take up to six weeks—you don’t want to have a gap in your health coverage.

-Now, if you’re worried you won’t be able to afford a Medicare health plan, we encourage you to visit the social security website [ssa.gov].
-You can also call your local social security office about extra help paying for a plan with prescription drug coverage.
-Apply early, because it can take up to three months to find out if you qualify for this extra help.
+Now, if you’re worried you won’t be able to afford a Medicare health plan, we encourage you to visit the Social Security website.
+You can also call your local Social Security office about extra help paying for a plan with prescription drug coverage.
+Again, apply early because it can take up to three months to find out if you qualify for this extra help.

 Visit medicare.gov for more help understanding your options so you can make informed decisions about your healthcare.

-What do my Medicare health coverage options depend upon?
+What do my Medicare health coverage options past age 65 depend upon?

 - Your age